imanfatima2827/imanfatima2827/README.md

 #  Education

-### University of Engineering and Technology — New Campus Lahore
+### University of Engineering and Technology — Lahore

 **BS Software Engineering**